MartinFerrari5/MartinFerrari5/README.md

 My name is Martin Ferrari and I from Argentina .
 I can describe myself as as collaborative and enthusiastic guy 🤓 who enjoys developing apps and doing some engineering work.
 I have always been a self-taught student who sails the knowledge ocean 🌊 and always trying to discover new stuff to be studied, i find it quite wonderful in my opinion.

 # <div align="center">Which technologies I am interested?</div>
-Some coding languages I feel comfortable working with are:
+Some coding languages and technologies I feel comfortable working with are:

-1) Python
+1) Python 🐍
-2) MySQL
+2) MySQL 💾
-3) JavaScript
+3) Power BI 📊
-4) Node.js
+4)  Google Cloud ☁️
-5) React.js
+5)  Machine Learning with scikit-learn 🤖

 # <div align="center">Goals</div>
 I'm dedicated to expanding my knowledge and expertise in data science.
 I believe that data-driven insights can drive innovation and problem-solving.
 We are living the social networks world so **data** is a fundamental resource to be catious with.